Nazariglez/Gecko2D/website/readme.md

 # Showcase

-# Collaboration
+# Contributing

-//check github issues and grab one with the tag "Help Wanted"
+Want to contribute?
+Great!
+Here are some ways you can contribute:

+- Check out the issues and look for the label ["Help Wanted"](https://github.com/Nazariglez/Gecko2D/labels/Help%20Wanted)
+- //todo